-10 Important nudges
+10 Important Nudges

-1 – Default rules
+1 – Default Rules

+The first of the 10 Important Nudges relates to default rules.
 Changing the default selection in any decision process materially changes the decisions that individuals make.
 Decision making is effortful, and people generally prefer to avoid it, so will predominantly stick with a pre-selected default.

 Two classic examples of where changing defaults has materially changed behaviors include organ donor registration and pension elections.